-A new LNG flow facility for calibrating LNG mass flow and volume flow meters has been constructed with traceability for LNG flow rates from 5 to 25 m3/h with a gravimetric measurement.
-Currently, a new project is focusing on extending the flow rate traceability to 200m3/h (with the option to extend to 400m3/h) [21].
+An LNG flow standard for calibrating LNG mass flow and volume flow meters has been constructed with traceability for LNG flow rates from 5 to 25 m3/h.
+Currently, a new project [21] is focusing on extending the flow rate traceability to 200 m3/h (with the option to extent to 400 m3/h).